bclynch/decorasaurus-dashboard/README.md

 - Web app uses a service worked so we need to break the cache when we update.
 Change the cache version in service-worker.js to do this and prompt users to do the same.
 - Run `$ ng build --prod` to run an AoT build
 - Use SFTP (cyber duck) to replace the www folder in /var/www/packonmyback.com/html on the server

+## Graphql / Apollo

+### Code Generation

+#### Run
+`$ npm run generate`

+#### Setup
+- Make sure both graphql-code-generator and graphql are installed globally for this to work.
+- Can run `$ gql-gen init` to get it working which will install some things and setup an npm script and codegen.yml file
+- Create schemas in the src/app/graphql folder for each and the script will pull from there and generate code in src/app/generated/graphql.ts